applicaster/AppleApplicasterFrameworks/README.md

         sdk: [iphone, appletv]
         theme: jony
 		```
 - If framework is Zapp Plugin.
 Create `Manifest` folder in your framework's root folder.
-Next step do only for relevant platforms.
+Next step should only be done on the relevant platforms.
 	- Create manifest file using [Zappifest](https://github.com/applicaster/zappifest) for `ios` plugin if needed.
 Rename it to `ios.json`.
 As dependency use
     ```ruby
       "extra_dependencies": [
         {
-          "ZappFirebaseAnalytics": ":git => 'https://github.com/applicaster/AppleApplicasterFrameworks.git', :tag => 'tag_number'"
+          "FrameworkName": ":git => 'https://github.com/applicaster/AppleApplicasterFrameworks.git', :tag => 'tag_number'"
         }
       ],
     ```